CubeLabMedia/cubelabmedia.github.io/about.md

 Naturally, that wasn’t used.
 A much more professional and a business-like text was sent.
 However, it was fun to just cut loose.

 So what is the real version?
-Who is Tadd Mencer, really?
+Who is Thaddius Lord, really?

 I’m a creative developer who has worn many hats in his professional career.
 If I was to list them out ... well, let’s let's just say this would be a very boring list!